fakuzatsu/pokeemerald-expansion/pokedex-site/docs/difficulty.md

 - Learnsets
 - Types (sparingly)

-Pokémon have not been given new forms (such as Megas) or gimmicks (such as Items).
+Pokémon have not been given new forms (such as Megas) or gimmicks (such as Z-Moves).
 Although existing ones have been balanced.

 There are no custom Moves or Abilities added.
 All Move and Ability changes are selected from Vanilla Gen 1-8.

-:::notice
+:::warning

 A version of the patch without Pokémon balance changes is available on the releases page.